 Mental Health Carers Australia (formerly ARAFMI) – A national advocacy group solely concerned with the well-being and promotion of the needs of families and carers supporting someone with mental ill health.
 Their mission is to be the national voice for families and carers to enable the best possible life.
 For more information, Phone 1300 554 660

-Head To Health – managed by Australian Dept of Health.
+Head To Health – managed by Commonwealth Department of Health.
 It provides information about different mental health organisations, apps, online programs and phone or email chats.

 Online Treatment Options

 OnTrack (https://www.ontrack.org.au/web/ontrack ) is a free online treatment program that helps you self manage your recovery from depression.
 It focuses on practical things you can do to make things better and helps you to set goals.